ArcticEcho/gh-users-tat/README.md

 # gh-users-tat

-A simple ASP.NET MVC WebApp that searches for a user on GitHub and results some basic info.
+A simple ASP.NET MVC WebApp that searches for a user on GitHub and returns some basic info.

 # Quick Start - Visual Studio 2022